Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 It is discussed in the latter half of CPC paper (2019).

 Finally, the machine run time depends on the physical time and cpu's architecture.
-For simulating physical time 1 fs, the run consumes circa (3 hours x 100 cpu) on NEC's Supercomputer.
+For the elapsed time of parallel execution was 4.0 sec/step for 52 ranks and 4.0 10^5 particles by Fujitsu FX100 Supercomputer.

 References: